InnoSWP/pdf-converter-group-2/README.md

 ![https://badgen.net/badge/:subject/:status/:color?icon=github](https://badgen.net/badge/icon/terminal?icon=terminal&label)
 ![https://badgen.net/badge/:subject/:status/:color?icon=github](https://badgen.net/badge/license/MIT/red)
 # MF-PDF
 A Doc to PDF converter that uses API implementation.
 The program can convert multiple fils in a relatively fast speed.
-The program can also convert Xsl files to PDF.
+The program can also convert XLSX files to PDF.

 ## How to use
 * Open any terminal